The war in Lebanon

-"A distinction must be made between legitimate resistance and uncalculated adventures undertaken by elements inside (Lebanon) and those behind them without recourse to the legal authorities and consulting and coordinating with Arab nations," a statement carried by Saudi Arabia's official news agency SPA read.
+"A distinction must be made between legitimate resistance and uncalculated adventures undertaken by elements inside (Lebanon) and those behind them without recourse to the legal authorities and consulting and coordinating with Arab nations," a statement carried by the Saudi Arabia's official news agency SPA read.

 The possibilities were endless.
 The coalition could have enhanced world perceptions of Israel, in terms of showcasing our willingness to participate in the global community in a self-determined, yet diplomatic way.
 In this case, Israel's exit would not have been a failure.
 A cease-fire agreement may have taken longer to reach, but the benefits would have paid off, both in perceived strength of the current government by Israel's aggressors, and in implementation of demands placed on the Lebanese government.

-If Israel's current government acted in such a manner with its exit plan, then I do believe a peace with Lebanon would have been possible in the near future.
+If Israel's current government acted in such a manner with its exit plan, than I do believe a peace with Lebanon would have been possible in the near future.
 Since that type of exit plan was not constructed, it is difficult to determine if a peace with Lebanon is on the horizon.
 Israel, now, can only place its hopes for a peace with Lebanon in the hands of the United Nations and its team of peacekeepers.

-I, as foreign minister, also held high-level public meetings with Bahrain, Qatar, Indonesia, Morocco, Tunisia, and other northern Africa countries.
+I, as foreign affairs minister, also held high-level public meetings with Bahrain, Qatar, Indonesia, Morocco, Tunisia, and other northern Africa countries.
 Bahrain, Qatar and Tunisia agreed to ease their economic policies toward Israel.

 Today Israel is governed by a new political party, which consists of a variety of different foreign policy principles.
 It is true that the current government is not doing enough, not at all.
 The existing government must bring back the policy of continued steady dialogues with moderate Arab nations.
 I, along with my staff, achieved too much successful and groundbreaking work for it to be abandoned.